top of page

 neither does an endless universe

-(The tendency in India is to put more emphasis on fate.
+(India tends to put more emphasis on fate.

 The tendency in the West is to put more emphasis on free will)